craiglonsdale/TDLAlphaServer/README.md

 Stream the contents of the log file.
 Clears out log file periodically stop it getting too large.

-Bugs:
-When a player leaves the server they won't be removed from the user list.
-Found if a player joins/leaves VERY VERY quickly, this can cause the count of connected players to become incorrect.

 Contact:
 email - deftoned@gmail.com